Close Menu

 In the early 1990s, Ford started making the Explorer.
 Some versions of this SUV used the 6-lug pattern, mostly for models meant for off-road use or those that could carry more weight.

-The 6-lug pattern helped make the Explorer good for family trips and outdoor adventures.
+The 6-lug pattern helped make the Explorer good for family trips and outdoor experiences.

 Ford introduced the Expedition in 1997.
 As a big SUV, it needed strong wheels, and the 6-lug pattern was perfect for this.